emeka-osuagwu/Event-APp/readme.md

 3. Update the values in `.env` file
 4. Run ```php artisan migrate``` to install the database migration

-## Install Composer
-Download the installer from [getcomposer.org/download](https://getcomposer.org/doc/00-intro.md), execute it and follow the instructions

 ## Quick Start
   *seed the database by running `php artisan db:seed`